 Weems, Schimpf, Haines, Shemwell & Moore (APLC)

 and appeal topics for the SBA, LSBA and LSU.
-He is currently servicing as Chairman of the Appellate Specialization Advisory Commission.
-He is one of two lawyers in the State of Louisiana certified in both Family Law (2004) and Appellate Practice
+He has served as Chairman of the Appellate Specialization Advisory Commission.
+He is the only lawyer in the State of Louisiana certified in both Family Law (2004) and Appellate Practice (2017).

 Mr. Jeffrey M. Hoffman